 See Technical Appendix for information on maternal mortality.
 Rate numerators are total maternal deaths for the specified 4-year period divided by 4.
-Rate denominators are total births for the specified 4-year period divided by 4.
 Rates based on fewer than 20 events may be statistically unreliable and should be interpreted with caution.